gift-surg/SPOT-A-NeonatalRabbit/README.md

 + Unit testing with [nosetest][nosetest].
 Type `nosetests` in a terminal at the cloned repository.
 + Tests are based on a lightweight multi-atlas with analogous structure than the Neonatal Brain Rabbit generated with [LABelsToolkit][labelstoolkit].
-The first test may take some minutes to create the multi-atlas.
+The first test may take some minutes to create the phantom multi-atlas.

 ## Support and contribution
 Please see the [contribution guideline][contributionguideline] for bugs report,